 S.I.
-No. 262/2019 - Misuse of Drugs (Prescription and Control of Supply of Cannabis for Medical Use) Regulations 2019 was signed on 26 June 2019.
+No. 262/2019 - Misuse of Drugs (Prescription and Control of Supply of Cannabis for Medical Use) Regulations 2019 was signed into Irish law on 26 June 2019.
 These Regulations allow for the use of certain cannabis products for the treatment of persons with certain medical conditions when they are under the care of a medical consultant.